alex-j-wang/crazyswarm2/notes.md

 - Remove unnecessary things like `self.world_frame = self.get_parameter('world_frame').get_parameter_value().string_value` (only really important if used more than once)
 - Purpose of `cmd_vel_stamped`?
 Is this the same as `cmd_vel_legacy`?
 - Code formatter
+- Return a value, not array, for u1

 ## Miscellaneous / Untested
 - Look through ROS documentation, docs files